MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/eslz-business-continuity-and-disaster-recovery.md

 Consider the following factors:

-- You SAP systems could have various components like ASCS, an SAP Web dispatcher or application, or database servers.
-Create a different availability set for Web dispatcher, SAP application servers, SCS, or HANA.
+- You SAP systems could have various components like ASCS, an SAP Web Dispatcher or application, or database servers.
+Create a different availability set for SAP Web Dispatcher, application servers, SCS, or HANA.

 > [!NOTE]
 > This document describes single-SID deployment, but Azure also supports multi-SID-cluster deployments.
 A maximum of five SAP SIDs can be deployed in a Linux cluster running in Azure.